Amazon Product Title Optimization: Character Limits, Rules & Formulas That Rank

 Before: "Desk Lamp LED Lamp Table Lamp Best Lamp for Office"

-Issue: "Lamp" repeated 4 times; "Best" is subjective.
+Issue: "Lamp" repeated 4 times; "Best" is subjective and adds no keyword value.

 After: "TechGlow LED Desk Lamp, USB Charging Port, Eye-Care Dimmer, Matte Black"